-Research shows that self-compassion is a greater personal motivator than self-criticism.
-As carers we can have long ‘to do’ lists, plus sadly it's not uncommon for us to find ourselves preparing for appeals and tribunals to access the support our cared-for need.
-Increased motivation would be a big win for us.
+Carers have long ‘to-do’ lists.
+Plus, sadly it's not uncommon for us to find ourselves preparing for appeals and tribunals to access the support for the person we look after.
+Increased motivation would be a big win.

 4. It helps with better physical and mental health

-Self love has also been matched with better physical and mental health, through research.
-With 72% of carers stating poor mental health and 61% physical ill health, these figures far exceed the general population.
+With 71% of unpaid carers stating poor mental or physical health, these figures far exceed the general population.

-By modelling how we expect to be treated, we can attract that kind of treatment.
-Other people take their lead from us.
+By modelling how you expect to be treated, you can attract that kind of treatment.
+Other people take their lead from you.

-Setting our boundaries and sticking to them, showing self-kindness, putting ourselves first, respecting ourselves.
-Displaying this behaviour is a clear demonstration to the people around us, as to what is acceptable and what is unacceptable.
+It can help you set your boundaries and stick to them.
+Displaying this behaviour is a clear demonstration to the people around you, as to what is acceptable and what is unacceptable.

-This can be so very important in our role as a carer.
+This can be so very important in our roles as a carers.
 For example, it may pave the way for a more balanced caring role of a parent, between siblings.
-Or simply foster positive and supportive relationships in our life.
+Or simply foster positive and supportive relationships in our lives.

-But ultimately, our relationship with ourselves is of the highest importance.
-Get that right, and all other relationships can further bloom.
+But ultimately, your relationship with yourself is of the highest importance.
+If you can get that right, it can help other relationships bloom.

 As PairedLife puts it,